-For nearly thirty years, the NSRC has helped develop Internet infrastructure and network operations communities in 130+ countries, assisted thousands of universities, facilitated the deployment of dozens of Internet Exchange Points (IXPs) in all world regions, and provided technical guidance to dozens of country-code Top-Level Domain (ccTLD) registries for stable, secure DNS operations in cooperation with the Internet Corporation for Assigned Names and Numbers (ICANN).
+For more than thirty years, NSRC has helped develop Internet infrastructure and network operations communities in 130+ countries, assisted thousands of universities, facilitated the deployment of dozens of Internet eXchange Points (IXPs) in all world regions, and provided technical guidance to dozens of country-code Top-Level Domain (ccTLD) registries for stable, secure DNS operations in cooperation with the Internet Corporation for Assigned Names and Numbers (ICANN).

-In addition to technical training via network operator groups, national research and education network communities, and shared infrastructure such as Internet Exchange Points, the NSRC emphasizes Direct Engineering Assistance (DEA) to improve operational infrastructure, resulting in better and faster networks.
+In addition to technical training via network operator groups (NOGs), national research and education network (NREN) communities, and shared infrastructure such as IXPs, NSRC emphasizes direct engineering assistance to improve operational infrastructure, resulting in better and faster networks.

-NSRC achieves this through targeted capacity building activities and partnerships with universities, RENs, NGOs, Internet Service Providers, industry, government and supranational agencies in Africa, Asia-Pacific, the Middle East, Latin America-Caribbean, and North America.
+NSRC achieves this through targeted capacity-building activities and partnerships with the Internet Society (ISOC), universities, RENs, NGOs, Internet Service Providers (ISPs), industry, government, and supranational agencies in Africa, Asia, Europe, Latin America-Caribbean, the Middle East, North America, and the Pacific.